 3. 72 hour/3 Day Bug Out Bag

 Backpack bag containing a large quantity of emergency preparedness items enough for at least 3 days.
-This fully equipped bag is stored at home to be used in
+This fully equipped bag is stored at home to be used in case of an evacuation to grab and go to a safer location.

 *There is a Bug Out Vehicle Bag that is prepared and stored in or on a Bug Out Vehicle (BOV), a vehicle you would use to evacuate from your home.
 The contents of the bag not only contain additional emergency preparedness supplies, but vehicle repair items to use in case of breakdown.